 Step 1: Send an email to us:

 Please send an email to email@example.com.
 Please include the following things within your cover letter:

 b) Farm activities that interest you, even better share some those you have experience with

 c) Days of the week you are available to help out at our Farm.
-Volunteer days are Sundays and Mondays, and Brewing Assistants are asked to come during a weekday if they wish to aid in brewing.
+Volunteer days are Sundays and Wednesdays, and Brewing Assistants are asked to come during a weekday if they wish to aid in brewing.

 d) Some Educational/Work Background

 e) *optional* Phone number and a good time you may be reached.

 f) *optional/helpful* Attach your resume (pdf preferred)